 Quizzes: There will be several 15 minute quizzes.
 Quizzes are open book and open notes.
 Quizzes cannot be rescheduled.
 There are no make-up quizzes.
 Quizzes are scheduled for the first class following a given chapter and will focus on that chapter.
 The dates of the quizzes may change if our experience deviates from this schedule.
-Quizzes are 6% of the grade, but can become up to 18% of the grade if your quiz average exceeds your score on your poorest exam.
+Quizzes are 10% of the grade, but can become up to 20% of the grade if your quiz average exceeds your score on your poorest exam.
+(The poorst exam becomes 16% of your grade).

-Cases: Handing in a short (1⁄2 - 1 page) TYPED case writeup is required.
+Cases: Handing in a short ( $\frac{1}{2}$ - 1 page) TYPED case writeup is required.
 One paragraph should describe the issues and considerations associated with the case.
 A second and/or a third paragraph should include your opinions about the issues and 'real world' issues that might further impact your opinion.
 See the grade guide below.